mkramlich/portfolio/sw-eng-MikeKramlich.md

 * ... and I strive to do the same thing, in return
 * will not talk/deal with *third-party* recruiters or *outside* headhunters
 * no *commutes* (though *travel* for work/biz reasons, when needed, is fine)
-* no *video* calls, early (ok once we're teammates or friends)
+* my camera will be *OFF* in video calls. *screensharing* is ok
 * no *jerks*

 Misc

-* US citizen, Colorado resident, native US English speaker
+* US citizen; Colorado resident; native US English speaker
-* also: semi-pro/hobby fiction *writer* and *game designer*
-* some hobbies: gaming, wargaming, LEGO, watching football, reading sci-fi & history
+* hobbies: gaming, wargaming, LEGO, watching football, reading sci-fi & history, writing comedy; long walks/hikes for cardio exercise & boosting endurance health
 * weird/cool/geeky claims to fame: met Prince (he is MUCH shorter than you expect); ran into the Frodo actor (MUCH taller than you expect); graduate level study of Nazi Germany; won a Diplomacy tournament (as Russia), then many years later worked for State Dept to defend US from Russia (you know, as one does!); wrote a "comedy" that made readers cry (doh!); found flaw in Terence Tao math blog post & told him (NOT in his math, just in his claimed logic; he then fixed it and thanked me!); longtime senior editor of Computer Gaming World magazine (Johnny Wilson) wrote a review of one of my computer games; Manning once offered me contract to author a Python book (I declined)

 Online Presence